Zampese joins Redskins as QBs coach on Rivera's staff - WHIZ News

 Former Panthers wide receivers coach Jim Hostler follows Rivera to Washington and assumes an exciting young core that includes Terry McLaurin, Steven Sims, Kelvin Harmon and Cam Sims.

-Retired linebacker Sam Mills is the new defensive line coach under defensive coordinator Jack Del Rio.
+Sam Mills, the son of the former NFL linebacker, is the new defensive line coach under defensive coordinator Jack Del Rio.
 Mills worked for the Panthers all nine seasons Rivera was the coach.

 Pete Hoener is the tight ends coach, John Matsko is the offensive line coach, Chris Harris is the defensive backs coach and Steve Russ is the linebackers coach.
 Former Redskins tight end Chris Cooley, who had been rumored to be in line for a coaching job, was not among those announced.